tmobile/tmobile-api-security-lib/tmobile-poptoken-lib/lib-tmobile-oss-poptoken-validator/readme.md

      For "uri" ehts value, URI and query string of the request URL should be put in the map.
 Example: If the URL is "https://api.t-mobile.com/commerce/v1/orders?account-number=0000000000" then only
      "/commerce/v1/orders?account-number=0000000000" should be used as ehts "uri" value.
-The query parameter values part of "uri" ehts should be in URL encoded format.</li>
+The query parameter values part of "uri" ehts should not be in URL encoded format.</li>
      <li>For HTTP method, "http-method" should be used as ehts key name, <code>PopEhtsKey.HTTP_METHOD.keyName()</code>.</li>
      <li>For HTTP request headers, the header name should be used as ehts key name.</li>
      <li>For HTTP request body, "body" should be used as ehts key name, <code>PopEhtsKey.BODY.keyName()</code>.</li>